Hepadnaviridae: History and discovery

 Although liver diseases transmissible among human populations were identified early in the history of medicine, the first known hepatitis with a viral etiological agent was Hepatitis A, in the picornaviridae family.
-Hepatitis B Virus (HBV) was identified as an infection distinct from Hepatitis A through its contamination of measles, mumps, and yellow fever vaccines in the 1930s and 1940s.
-These vaccines contained HBV-infected human serum as a stabilizing agent.
+Hepatitis B Virus (HBV) was identified as an infection distinct from Hepatitis A through its contamination of yellow fever vaccine.
+The vaccine contained human serum as a stabilizing agent which was HBV-infected.
 HBV was identified as a new DNA virus in the 1960s, followed a couple of decades later by the discovery of the flavivirus hepatitis C. HBV was first identified in the lab as the "Australia agent" by Blumberg and colleagues in the blood of an Aboriginal transfusion patient.
 This work earned Blumberg the 1976 Nobel Prize in Medicine.

 Genome

 Hepadnaviruses have very small genomes of partially double-stranded, partially single stranded circular DNA (pdsDNA).
 The genome consists of two strands, a longer negative-sense strand and a shorter and positive-sense strand of variable length.
 In the virion these strands are arranged such that the two ends of the long strand meet but are not covalently bonded together.
 The shorter strand overlaps this divide and is connected to the longer strand on either side of the split through a direct repeat (DR) segment that pairs the two strands together.
 In replication, the viral pdsDNA is converted in the host cell nucleus to covalently-closed-circular DNA (cccDNA) by the viral polymerase.

 Replication involves an RNA intermediate, as in viruses belonging to group VII of Baltimore classification.
 Four main open reading frames are encoded (ORFs) and the virus has four known genes which encode seven proteins: the core capsid protein, the viral polymerase, surface antigens—preS1, preS2, and S, the X protein and HBeAg.
 The X protein is thought to be non-structural.
 Its function and significance are poorly understood but it is suspected to be associated with host gene expression modulation.